bigdata-i523/hid332/notebook.md

 * 10/20/17  Attended zoom meeting to ask question concerning the resubmit of my paper
 * 10/23/17  Attended zoom meeting
 * 10/30/17  Attended zoom meeting
+* 11/01/17  Attended zoom meeting to ask question about paper2 and programming for experiments and project

 # Weeks with no progress